 The Basic Fundamental Of Networking Physical Layer

-The Physical layer is a topmost layer in the OSI model of computer networking.
-This layer typically consists of the networking hardware.
+The Physical layer is the topmost layer in the OSI model of computer networking.
+This layer typically consists of networking hardware.
 Due to the variety of networking devices available in the market, this is probably the most complex networking layer in the OSI architecture.
 The job of this layer is to transfer raw bits over the physical hardware via the connecting nodes.
-This layer typically consists of hardware such as the wireless hardware i.e. the Wi-Fi, the cables, the connectors, the network interface cards and many more.
+This layer typically consists of hardware such as the wireless hardware, i.e. the Wi-Fi, the cables, the connectors, the network interface cards and many more.

 The Basic Fundamental Of Networking Ports, IP Addresses, and MAC Addresses

 Understanding the languages of networking is not that hard.
 It only takes a person willing to dig deeper and ready to get their hands dirty.
 These are just the basics of networking.
-You can actually learn in detail by reading about the packets transmission and how the connectivity takes place by reading the SYN and ACK methods which I have not mentioned here.
-Consider learning a CCNA book, which will actually cover all the aspects of the networking.
+You can actually learn in detail by reading about the packets transmission and how the connectivity takes place by reading the SYN and ACK methods, which I have not mentioned here.
+Consider learning a CCNA book, which will actually cover all the aspects of networking.

 Here are some that will help you get more detail about the basic fundamental of networking, basics of wireless networking, and basics of home networking, so just go through the link given below.